kailiu42/openrouters/content/_index.md

 [[extra.list]]
 title = "Powerful"
-content = "Can be used as a router, a firewall, a NAS, a download station, or the combination of them all."
+content = "It can be used as a router, a firewall, a NAS, a download station, or the combination of them all."

 [[extra.list]]
 title = "Trustworthy"